 This is the unique surviving fragment of a stampless military letter (ex Gregor Schwirtz) where most of the address was unfortunately cut off, probably to disguise the Government office that received it.
 After all it was illegal to remove Government property from the office.
 One can read the German “Herrn” (=Mister) and “Deutsche” (= German) from which one can deduct that the letter was sent to the German Democratic Republic or East Germany.
 Military field post cancel from Unit 31 from September 1st, 1957.
 Because of UPU regulations the free frank system was not allowed to be used for international military mail.
 It had to be up-franked with valid general purpose stamps which in this case was done in Hanoi with the 100D 12 Years Democratic Republic stamp.
 One of a kind item that is the base for the comment contained the Michel catalogue under Military Free Franks.

 Unusual letter sent from Nam Dinh to Hanoi September 8th, 1958.
 The red circle hand stamp reads “THU BIN SI/TRAN 54” (=Military Letter/Bureau Nr.
 54).
 Nam Dinh T.P. circular cancel and machine Hanoi arrival cancel from the same day.
-This usage is curious as free military mail was officially abandoned as of May 1st, 1958 and this letter was mailed more than four months after that, but old habits die hard.
+This usage is curious, as free military mail was officially abandoned as of May 1st, 1958 and this letter was mailed more than four months after that, but old habits die hard.
+Letters sent between two military units were still postage free but the letter below looks like it was addressed to a civilian so it should have been charged postage due.
 Nevertheless no postage due remarks were added to the cover probably due to a sign of respect of the postal clerk of the military .
 Note the early use of the Hom Thu (=Field Post) number in combination with the towns name (mail distribution location).